dangerwillrobinsondanger/Uroswm/README.md

-Uroswm is a window manager written in objective-c on GNUstep, with xcb using XCBKit.
+Uroswm is a window manager written in objective-c on GNUstep,with Xlib.
 ===========

-XCBKit is a framework built on top of xcb <br />

 Goals: <br />